raganwald-deprecated/homoiconic/2011/10/i_make_dreams_come_true.md

 **The Dream Feeling**

-I feel the same way about software, whether it's software with a visual look and feel or it's a new programming notation or perhaps a library that makes you think about doing an old thing in a new way.
+The idea that films realize dreams applies to software, whether it's software with a visual look and feel or it's a new programming notation or perhaps a library that makes you think about doing an old thing in a new way.
 Great software and great programming languages have a dream-like quality.
 Learning to use them has this strange feeling of needing to relearn everything you know while simultaneously feeling so natural that you are filled with wonder but not dissonance.

 I want that from the software I build.
 If it doesn't change the way its users think, what damn good is it?
 When someone uses my software or programs with one of my libraries, I want "Aha!"
 I want "Of course it works this way, why did everyone screw this up before?"
 I want "Now that you've given it to me, you can have it back when you pry it from my cold, dead fingers."